rd2/tbd/pages/basics.md

 ### Apply Measures Now

 The original intent of an _Apply Measures Now_ feature in OpenStudio is to irreversibly alter a building model without the need to run an EnergyPlus simulation.
-For instance, the KIVA options in TBD work best in _Apply Measures Now_ mode: best leave the _Alter OpenStudio model_ option CHECKED, while ideally relying on the default _"(non thermal bridging)"_ set.
+For instance, the [KIVA](./kiva.html "KIVA support") options in TBD work best in _Apply Measures Now_ mode: best leave the _Alter OpenStudio model_ option CHECKED, while ideally relying on the default _"(non thermal bridging)"_ set.

 However, there are _Apply Measures Now_ situations where permanent changes to an OpenStudio model aren't warranted or desirable, in which case it becomes critical to UNCHECK the _Alter OpenStudio model_ option:

 __Iterative investigations__: Users may simply want to get a status report of how well they're doing in managing thermal bridging in their projects.
 TBD provides the same user feedback (including errors & warnings) in either mode.
 Consult the [Reporting](./reports.html "What TBD reports back") section.

-__UA' reports__: Similarly, TBD can generate at any moment _UA'_ summaries (often admissible building energy code compliance paths).
-See the [UA'](./ua.html "UA' assessments") section to learn more.
+__UA' reports__: Similarly, TBD can generate at any moment [UA'](./ua.html "UA' assessments") summaries (often admissible building energy code compliance paths).

 __JSON output__: Users can generate a complete, detailed list of every _major_ thermal bridge in their OpenStudio model, which can be useful for cost estimation or simply for further [customization](./custom.html "TBD customization").